TrellixVulnTeam/swahilipython_SCMU/Doc/library/sysconfig.rst

    to expand the path.
 All variables have default values for each platform so one may call this function and get the default value.

-   If *scheme* is provided, it must be a value from the list returned by :func:`get_scheme_names`.
+   If *scheme* is provided, it must be a value kutoka the list returned by :func:`get_scheme_names`.
 Otherwise, the default scheme for the current platform is used.